630 S. Broadway Los Angeles CA 90014 |

 The theatre was back with Fox West Coast management later in the 40s, operated in conjunction with Principal Theatres of America.
 After some big first run engagements such as "Best Years of Our Lives" in 1946 it was back to newsreels, at least that was the programming in 1949.
 It had a fine run as a grindhouse after its first run and newsreel days were over.
 Metropolitan ended up with it (again) after Fox, like the other major circuits, left downtown.

-It was sold to downtown developer Tom Gilmore in 2000.
+It was sold to downtown developer Tom Gilmore in 2000 but Metropolitan Theatres continued to operate it.
 The Times had the news in a February 8 story located by Michelle Jacobson that was headlined "Developer Plans To Breathe Life Into Historic Palace Theater."
-The article noted that the developer, already busy with several adaptive reuse projects on Spring St. in what had been dubbed the "Old Bank District," planned to continue to offer first-run films while also adding live shows at the Palace.
+The article noted that Gilmore, already busy with several adaptive reuse projects on Spring St. in what had been dubbed the "Old Bank District," planned to continue to offer first-run films while also adding live shows at the Palace.
 Gilmore moved his offices into the building.
+A December 2 Times story headed "Playing the Palace" noted that the

 The Palace has been owned since 2004 by the Delijani family.
 They also